The Cigar Box Guitar Maker

-“I got me a cigar box, I cut me a round hole in the middle of it, take me a little piece of plank, nailed it onto that cigar box, and I got me some screen wire and I made me a bridge back there and raised it up high enough that it would sound inside that little box, and got me a tune out of it.” –the late Lightnin Hopkins, Mississippi Blues man
+“I got me a cigar box, I cut me a round hole in the middle of it, take me a little piece of plank, nailed it onto that cigar box, and I got me some screen wire and I made me a bridge back there and raised it up high enough that it would sound inside that little box, and got me a tune out of it.” –Lightnin’ Hopkins, Mississippi Bluesman

-The day after the group formed, they left for a six-week tour.
-They were soon opening for acts like Joe Cocker and Dave Matthews.
+The day after the group formed, they left for a 6-week tour.
+They were soon opening for acts like Joe Cocker and Dave Matthews Band.
 Those were heady days.
 “We had a manager, attorneys, we were signed to a record deal, the whole shooting match.
-It was like being in the middle of a hurricane.“ For five years, Snowden played roughly 250 nights a year.
-Before they could reach their next level, however, exhaustion and rivalries began to take a toll.
+It was like being in the middle of a hurricane.“ For 5 years, Snowden played roughly 250 nights a year.
+Before the band could reach their next level, however, exhaustion and rivalries began to take a toll.
 At one point, while they were in Atlanta recording their second album, they slowly realized it was over.
 It just wasn’t fun anymore.
 “Near the end of the band, it was way out of control, too many people had different things going on.”
-Snowden felt they were now at mercy of the recording industry, and had lost control of their destiny.
+Snowden felt they were at the mercy of the recording industry, and had lost control of their destiny.
 “I was just done,” Snowden says.
 “I was so tired of music and playing music.”

-After limping through a few last bookings, Snowden headed home to Marietta, back to his wife Monique, his high-school girlfriend.
-They soon had a daughter, and to make ends meet, Snowden took the job that he still has 18 years later—working the 5-10 a.m. shift in the garden department at Home Depot.
+After limping through a few last bookings, Snowden headed home to Marietta and his wife Monique, once his high-school girlfriend.
+They soon had a daughter, and to make ends meet, Snowden took the job that he still has 18 years later—working the 5-to-10 a.m. shift in the garden department at Home Depot.
 At heart, though, he was still a musician.
 He just didn’t want the circus that went with it.
 For several years, Snowden didn’t touch a musical instrument.
-But when his daughter was five, something dawned on him: “She’d never seen me play,” he says.
+But when his daughter was 5, something dawned on him: “She’d never seen me play,” he says.
 If she was ever going to know who her father really was, he realized, she would need to hear his music.

 In an effort to find a new path back to his old love, Snowden tried drums, the banjo, the mandolin.
 “I started buying all these instruments and nothing satisfied me,” he recalls.
 One day, while surfing the web, he stumbled on a video of a guy playing a guitar made out of a cigar box.
 “I thought I knew a lot about music,” he says.
 But this was something totally new—at least to him.

-Since he started making CBGs, in 2007, Snowden has sold more than 1,000 of them—by way of his website, YouTube videos and word of mouth.
-His customers hail from places as far-flung as Japan, Germany and Australia.
-Kristian Bush of Sugarland has recommended them as Christmas gifts on his website.
-Prices range from $300 to $450, depending on the intricacy of the design and the number of strings.
+Since he started making CBGs in 2007, Snowden has sold more than 2,400 of them—by way of his website, his YouTube channel, and word-of-mouth.
+His customers hail from places as far-flung as Japan, Germany, and Australia.
+Country singer-songwriter Kristian Bush, of Sugarland fame, has recommended them as Christmas gifts.
+Snowden’s prices range from $500 to $625, depending on the intricacy of the design and the number of strings.
 It’s not fame and fortune, but it’s freedom.
 “I figured out how to do this and I don’t have to ask anybody’s permission,” he says.
 Snowden is like the ultimate one-man-band—making and selling guitars, and performing around town with a pedal operated drum kit that he rigged himself.

 When Snowden’s guitars caught the attention of the actor Jeff Daniels, who plays in a band, Daniels had him bring some to his hotel.
 “I thought he might bring one or two guitars.
 He brought thirty,” Daniels recalls.
 “Showed up at my door with one of those hotel luggage carts stacked to the top.
 I could have bought them all.
 I cut myself off at three.”

 Snowden makes most of the parts on his guitars himself.
 For the “nut,” the piece at the top of the neck that holds the strings in place, he uses a basic, hardware-store screw.
-(You can watch Snowden building and then playing a guitar in our original film of him in his workshop.
-The film, produced and edited by Nancy LeBrun, is accessible through our sidebar.)
+(Watch the video of Snowden building and then playing a guitar in his workshop in our sidebar.)
 And then, of course, there is the box.
 Snowden is a frequent visitor at cigar stores—around town or during travels—on the hunt for perfect boxes.

 Most cigar boxes are made of Spanish cedar, though “cedar” is a misnomer.
-The wood actually comes from a tree called cedrela odorata, which is a fragrant, resin-heavy relative of mahogany that grows in Latin and South America.
+The wood actually comes from a tree called cedrela odorata, which is a fragrant, resin-heavy relative of mahogany that grows in Latin America.
 Snowden doesn’t believe the variety of wood makes much difference, but he does admit to having two favorite brands.
-One is Punch, which goes back to the mid-nineteenth century; its box makes a guitar that he describes as having a “growly, gnarly sound.”
+One is Punch, which goes back to the mid-19th century; its box makes a guitar that he describes as having a “growly, gnarly sound.”
 Cohiba, a Dominican import, is his other choice, which he thinks makes a smoother, mellower sounding instrument.
-(To cigar aficionados, there is nothing finer than a Cuban Cohiba, which also happens to be Fidel Castro’s favorite.
-One can’t help wondering whether our thawing relations with Cuba will open up opportunities for new boxes, and new sounds.)

 In the early part of the 19th century, cigars were usually shipped in cases of a thousand, wrapped in anything from pigs’ bladders to palm leaves.
 America was expanding rapidly and cigar smoking was booming right along with it.
 Hyman estimates that people, mostly men, were smoking about 300 million cigars a year by the middle of the century.
 During the Civil War, when President Lincoln went in search of tax revenue to fund the war effort, cigars offered an opportune windfall.
 In 1863, the federal government issued regulations standardizing the types of boxes that could be used.
 With one stroke, the IRS was given an easy way to track their sales.